 Benefit costs for the defined benefit pension plans sponsored by General Cable are determined based principally upon certain actuarial assumptions, including the discount rate and the expected long-term rate of return on plan assets.
 The weighted-average discount rate used to determine the net pension expense for 2012 was 4.70% for the U.S. defined benefit pension plans.
 The weighted-average discount rate as of December 31, 2012 that was used to determine benefit obligations was 4.10% for the U.S. defined benefit pension plans, and was determined based on a review of long-term bonds that receive one of the two highest ratings given by a recognized rating agency which are expected to be available during the period to maturity of the projected pension benefit obligations and based on information received from actuaries.
 The weighted-average discount rate used to determine the net pension cost for 2012 was 5.10% for the non-U.S. defined benefit pension plans.
 Non-U.S. defined benefit pension plans followed a similar evaluation process based on financial markets in those countries where General Cable provides a defined benefit pension plan, and the weighted-average discount rate used to determine benefit obligations for General Cable's non-U.S. defined benefit pension plans was 4.20% as of December 31, 2012.
-General Cable's expense under both U.S. and non-U.S. defined benefit pension plans will be based on the weighted-average discount rate as of the beginning of the fiscal year, and therefore, 2013 expense for the defined benefit pension plans will be based on the weighted-average discount rate of 4.10% for U.S. plans and 4.20% for non-U.S. plans.
+General Cable's expense under both U.S. and non-U.S. defined benefit pension plans will be based on the weighted-average discount rate of 4.10% for U.S. plans and 4.20% for non-U.S. plans.